pmyjavec/asana/README.md

 ### Web-service

-Asana is written in the very popular [Elixir language](http://elixir-lang.org/).
-Elixir was chosen because of it's highly scalable, fault tolerant nature, coupled with beautiful syntax and excellent libraries for building modern web applications with little time investment.
+Asana is written in the relatively new, but ever more popular [Elixir language](http://elixir-lang.org/).
+Elixir because of it's highly scalable, fault tolerant nature, coupled with beautiful syntax and excellent libraries for building modern web applications with little time investment.
 It's an interesting language.

 To keep the code base small and easy to maintain, no heavy frameworks have been used.
 Only a few libraries: